jesusmares82/https-github.com-Homebrew-homebrew-php/README.md

 Please include the following information in your bug report:

-- OS X Version: ex.
-10.7.3, 10.6.3
+- OS X Version: eg. 10.7.3, 10.6.3
 - Homebrew Version: `brew -v`
 - PHP Version in use: stock-apple, homebrew-php stable, homebrew-php devel, homebrew-php head, custom
 - Xcode Version: 4.4, 4.3, 4.0, 3 etc.
   - If you are on Mountain Lion `10.8.x`, please also upgrade to the latest Xcode, 4.4.
-  - If using 4.3, verify whether you have the `Command Line Tools` installed as well
+  - If you are using 4.3, verify whether you have the `Command Line Tools` installed as well.
-  - If on Snow Leopard, you may want to install the [`OS X GCC Installer`](https://github.com/kennethreitz/osx-gcc-installer/)
+  - If on Snow Leopard, you may want to install the [`OS X GCC Installer`](https://github.com/kennethreitz/osx-gcc-installer/).
 - Output of `gcc -v`
 - Output of `php -v`
 - Output of `brew install -v path/to/homebrew-php/the-formula-you-want-to-test.rb --with-your --opts-here` within a [gist](http://gist.github.com).
 Please append any options you added to the `brew install` command.
 - Output of `brew doctor` within a [gist](http://gist.github.com)

-This will help us diagnose your issues much quicker, as well as find commonalities between different reported issues.
+This will help us diagnose your issues much quicker, as well as find similarities between different reported issues.

 ## Background